devOpifex/styler/README.md

 # Styler

-Tool to generate CSS class but less strict.
+Tool to generate CSS classes, a bit like tailwind but less strict.

 ```html
 <!--src/file.html-->